How to Create an Outline for your Non-fiction Book (Template Included)

 A book outline lays the foundation for an organized writing process.
 You can use the outline as a roadmap for your book.

-Many authors have felt that without an outline it takes longer to finish writing a book.
-You might not essentially require an outline, but with an outline, writing can be faster and the quality of the book becomes higher.
+Many authors have felt that it takes longer to finish writing a book without an outline.
+You might not essentially require an outline, but with an outline, writing can be faster, and the quality of the book becomes higher.

 To outline or not might be the question in every first-time author’s mind, so let’s look at the reasons as to why you should create an outline for your book.